llvm/llvm-project/lldb/docs/use/tutorial.rst

    (lldb) breakpoint set -N SelfNil

-Then when you've made all your breakpoints, you can set up or modify the options using the name to collect all the relevant breakpoints.
+Then when you have made all your breakpoints, you can set up or modify the options using the name to collect all the relevant breakpoints.

 ::